pstaender/bucketnotes/README.md

 ## Costs

 Depends on your S3 provider, file-sizes and overall usage/traffic.
-But I guess it's very hard to reach the 1 USD per month as a single user…
+But I guess it's hard to reach the 1 USD per month as a single user - even with versioning enabled :)

 ## Build